git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 The concept is really simple, we have a Raspberry Pi:
 ![](/img/blog/pi-in-the-middle.jpg)

-And this little beauty just clones a give SSID and uses the second antenna to give the victim(s?)
+And this little beauty just clones a given SSID and uses the second antenna to give the victim(s?)
 Internet access and just be hidden at plain sight.

 ## The world on fire